emard/esp32blesynscan/README.md

 # Windows

-With suitable BLE adapter, for example TP-LINK UB500 synscan pro 2.5.2 for windows detects "SynScan_BLE" adapter but connecting doesn't work with error
+With suitable BLE adapter, for example TP-LINK UB500 synscan pro 2.5.2 for windows connects with "SynScan_BLE".
-"mount mode not detected".
-ESP32 connected to CP2102 serial port prints "Connected" message after first
-BLE connection attempt and when Synscan pro is closed esp32 prints "Disconnected" message.

 "SimplySerial" is simple terminal emulator for windows.
 It can can be started from powershell